 The persons carrying out the internal audit function shall not assume any responsibility for any other function.

+1bis.
+Notwithstanding paragraph 1, the persons carrying out the internal audit function may carry out other key functions as well, depending on the nature, scale and complexity of the risks inherent in the undertaking's business.

 The internal audit function shall:

 establish, implement and maintain an audit plan setting out the audit work to be undertaken in the upcoming years, taking into account all activities and the complete system of governance of the insurance or reinsurance undertaking;